patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/crissugrue.png)

 Note:
-Only Criss Sugrue email back...
+**zoom to just the text**
+I emailed all the artists I could find who were working in new media, asking them if they knew anyone working in Argentina...

+And Chris Sugrue **spelling** emailed back, introducing me to Diego Alberti...

-I follow what she said.
-I got in touch w Diego Albert.
-How suggest me to apply to interactivos Telefónica.
+I got in touch w Diego, and he suggested that I should apply to interactivos Telefónica.

-Which I also did.
+(At the time, Telefónica was the Eyebeam of Buenos Aires.)

 --